syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/interaction.md

 ## Single selection

 An element can be selected by clicking that element.
 During single click, all previously selected items are cleared.
-The following image shows how the selected elements are visually represented.

 ![Single Selection](images/single-select.gif)

 * While selecting the diagram elements, the following events can be used to do your customization.
-* When selecting/unselecting the diagram elements, the [`selectionChange`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_SelectionChange) event gets triggered.
+* When selecting or unselecting the diagram elements, the [`selectionChange`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Diagram.html#Syncfusion_EJ2_Diagrams_Diagram_SelectionChange) event gets triggered.

 ## Selecting a group